-Improving safety and quality of care - By completing the risk assessments in detail I was able to let the team know about his care needs and this helped the discharge in starting to make plan.
+Improving safety and quality of care - By completing the assessment in detail I was able to let the team know his care needs and we could start the discharge planning process.
+I made sure that I checked with my practice assessor when unsure.

-Coordinating care - I made sure the team knew about the gentleman's memory difficulty and asked that they introduce themselves to him before giving care as this helped him to be less anxious.
-I let my supervisor know when his temperature was elevated and they helped me to alert the medical team.
+Coordinating Care - I made sure that the team knew about his memory issues and introduced themselves to him before giving care as he was very anxious.
+I reported the increase in temperature to my practice assessor and they helped me to alert the medical team.
+I then assisted with the administration of antibiotics and paracetamol.
 What would you have done differently?